Tunneylax20/Bit_Trade/README.md

 ## GA WDI NYC Jan '14, Project 1

-Bit Trade is a Bitcoin trading simulator.
-Users start with $25,000 and can trade between Bitcoin and USD using the BitStamp market price.
+Bit Trade is a Bitcoin and Dogecoin trading simulator.
+Users start with $25,000 and can trade between Bitcoin, Dogecoin and USD using the current Bitcoin and Dogecoin prices.

 #### Technologies Used